Brentwood, California: Bus service

 Local bus service is provided by Tri Delta Transit, a special purpose district providing public transportation for Eastern Contra Costa County.

-This district also operates express bus service to the Pittsburg/Bay Point and rail station Monday through Friday, several a day.
-Due to a route with a number of bus stops, it takes about two hours for the bus to reach Pittsburg/Bay Point BART from the Brentwood Park & Ride lot on Walnut Street.
+Tri Delta Transit Route 300X operates roughly 30-minute express bus service between Brentwood Park & Ride and Antioch BART station Monday through Friday, several times per day.

+Tri Delta Transit Route 391 provides weekday and weekend local service between Brentwood Park & Ride and Pittsburgh Center Station, with stops at Antioch BART and Los Medanos College.

+The Brentwood Park & Ride is a terminal for Tri Delta Transit routes 202X, 300X, 384, 385, and 391.
+Tri Delta Transit routes 380, 383, and 395 also serve parts of Brentwood.

 Rail

 A light rail Bay Area Rapid Transit expansion from Bay Point to Hillcrest Avenue, serving East Contra Costa County, known as eBart, was put into regular service in August 2018.

 There is no passenger rail service to Brentwood.
 The nearest Altamont Corridor Express train station is in Livermore.
 The nearest Amtrak station is in Antioch.

 There is a freight-only rail line that passes through Brentwood, which is owned by Union Pacific Railroad.
 However, the line has been inactive since the early 1990s.
 Union Pacific Railroad does have plans to reactivate this line sometime in the future.